mtumilowicz/java11-collectors-collectingAndThen/README.md

                     Collectors.toList(),
                     ImmutableList::copyOf));
     ```
-1. from a stream of integers find a max positive value or return -1
+1. in a stream of integers find a max positive value or return -1
     ```
     Integer max = stream
             .filter(x -> x >= 0)